There aren't any images for this school. Be the first to show your picture to thousands of people!

 Admissions

-Materials necessary to apply to the Nursing School are a complete application, reference letters, and required supplemental classes.
+Materials necessary to apply to include a complete application, reference letters, and required supplemental classes.
 The material should be submitted to the Director of the School of Nursing along with a check or money order for the application fee.

 The application is to be filled out with personal information, previous education, previous employment, and personal comments.
 The personal comments ask for the applicant’s reasons for choosing a career in nursing, reasons for choosing Citizens School of Nursing specifically, and general goals as a nurse.